nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 +/- 2.0.0
     `run_job_for_testing` was moved from the `nautobot.utilities.testing` module to `nautobot.core.testing`.

-Because of the way `run_job_for_testing` and more specifically celery tasks work, which is somewhat complex behind the scenes, you need to inherit from `nautobot.core.testing.TransactionTestCase` instead of `django.test.TestCase` (Refer to the [Django documentation](https://docs.djangoproject.com/en/stable/topics/testing/tools/#provided-test-case-classes) if you're interested in the differences between these classes - `TransactionTestCase` from Nautobot is a small wrapper around Django's `TransactionTestCase`).
+Because of the way `run_job_for_testing` and more specifically Celery tasks work, which is somewhat complex behind the scenes, you need to inherit from `nautobot.core.testing.TransactionTestCase` instead of `django.test.TestCase` (Refer to the [Django documentation](https://docs.djangoproject.com/en/stable/topics/testing/tools/#provided-test-case-classes) if you're interested in the differences between these classes - `TransactionTestCase` from Nautobot is a small wrapper around Django's `TransactionTestCase`).

 When using `TransactionTestCase` (whether from Django or from Nautobot) each tests runs on a completely empty database.
 Furthermore, Nautobot requires new jobs to be enabled before they can run.
 Therefore, we need to make sure the job is enabled before each run which `run_job_for_testing` handles for us.